fnzr/concert/README.md

 Up and Running:

+Clone this repository.

-If using docker-compose mappings, run `composer install --ignore-platform-reqs` in the api directory.
+To use local mappings, run `composer install --ignore-platform-reqs` in the api directory and uncomment the lines in the docker-compose.yml file.
-Otherwise, remove the volume mapping from docker-compose.yml
+Otherwise, proceed.

 Bring everything up `docker-compose up -d`

-Restore the database: `mariadb --database=concert -h127.0.0.1 -P$DB_PORT -uconcert -pconcert < db.sql`
+Restore the database: `docker-compose exec db bash -c "mariadb  --database=concert -uconcert -pconcert < /var/db.sql"`

-Import the sample requests from "Insomnia.json"
+Import the sample requests from "Insomnia.json".
+Modify the graphq_url variable to your url.